-U.S. Indication of SOLIRIS® (eculizumab)
+U.S. Indication for SOLIRIS®

-SOLIRIS is a prescription medicine called a monoclonal antibody.
-SOLIRIS is used to treat patients with a disease called Paroxysmal Nocturnal Hemoglobinuria (PNH).
-It is not known if SOLIRIS is safe and effective in children with PNH.
+SOLIRIS (eculizumab) is a prescription medicine called a monoclonal antibody.
+SOLIRIS is used to treat patients with a disease called Paroxysmal Nocturnal Hemoglobinuria (PNH), adults and children with a disease called atypical Hemolytic Uremic Syndrome (aHUS) (SOLIRIS is not for use in treating people with Shiga toxin E. coli related hemolytic uremic syndrome [STEC-HUS]), and adults with a disease called generalized Myasthenia Gravis (gMG) who are anti-acetylcholine receptor (AchR) antibody positive.
+It is not known if SOLIRIS is safe and effective in children with PNH or gMG.

-U.S. Important Safety Information for SOLIRIS® (eculizumab)
+U.S. Important Safety Information for SOLIRIS®

-SOLIRIS is a medicine that affects the immune system.
+SOLIRIS (eculizumab) is a medicine that affects the immune system.
 SOLIRIS can lower the ability of the immune system to fight infections.
 SOLIRIS increases the chance of getting serious and life-threatening meningococcal infections.
 Meningococcal infections may quickly become life-threatening and cause death if not recognized and treated early.